-OCG fashions total sales compensation programs that foster and reward employee contributions to sales growth, market share, and account penetration goals.
+OCG fashions total sales force compensation programs that foster and reward employee contributions to sales growth, market share, and account penetration goals.
 These programs strike a balance between what it takes to motivate the sales force and the amount and manner of resources used to motivate them.

 A few thoughts:

 - You need sales.
 Sales are the critical driver of a company’s performance, whether in its start-up, mature, or renewal, stage.
 Cost-cutting is a poor substitute for new revenue generation.

 - The sales force must be smart.
 Once we determine the relevant sales and financial measures, we recommend that they be communicated to the sales force.
 As a result, our clients benefit from a sales force which not only knows what is expected of it, but also what helps their company succeed, and their influence upon it.

-- Sales compensation is about more than salary versus commission.
+- Sales force compensation is about more than salary versus commission.
 If salary is too high, the sales force may languish in its “comfort zone.”
 If commission is over-emphasized, the sales force may sell by the numbers merely for the current quarter or year, without regard for the future of the business.
 Our successful clients typically look beyond, to a blend of Salary, Annual incentive, and Long-term incentive.

 - Sales probably involve more than just the salesperson.
 The sales force may be merely the tip of the spear of a firm’s revenues.
 When we look closer at our clients, we frequently find a team at work behind the key sales executive, comprised of, in one case marketing staff, engineer, quality control person.
 As a result, we often recommend a team incentive (perhaps with differing individual award levels) for sales compensation.
 (In your case, of course, the team may vary from our example.)